OlGierd03/Pseudocode-Interpreter/README.md

-# **Pseudocode-Compiler**
+# **Pseudocode-Interpreter**

 ## Authors

 Olgierd Smyka, Hubert Kasprzycki

 ## Overview
-This project is a compiler for a pseudocode language supporting basic arithmetic and matrix operations, built using the **SLY** (Simple Lex-Yacc) library.
+This project is an interpreter for a pseudocode language supporting basic arithmetic and matrix operations, built using the **SLY** (Simple Lex-Yacc) library.
 It includes a scanner, parser, AST (Abstract Syntax Tree), basic semantic analysis and an interpreter for executing pseudocode in **Python**.
-The focus was on learning compiler construction and implementing fundamental optimizations for mathematical expressions.
+The focus was on learning interpreter construction and implementing fundamental optimizations for mathematical expressions.

 ## Usage

-To run the compiler and execute a pseudocode program, provide a file containing the pseudocode using the following command:
+To run the interpreter and execute a pseudocode program, provide a file containing the pseudocode using the following command:
 ```bash
 python main.py <filename>
 ```